The No-Math Way: Technique #5 - Use a specialty ruler

 If you are thinking about purchasing this ruler, my advice is to buy the Fons and Porter Half and Quarter Ruler.

 It's two—well actually three—rulers in one.
-You can use it to cut half and quarter square triangle units AND Flying Geese patches.
-Less to buy.
-Less to store.
+You can use it for cutting half and quarter square triangle units AND Flying Geese patches.

 For this example we are making a 3" finished (3-1/2" unfinished) half square triangle unit with the Fons and Porter Half and Quarter ruler.